 - Apraxia is a gait disorder that causes abnormalities in walking, frequent falls, tremors, and clumsiness.
-Individuals with Apraxia also have an inability to do common motions such as buttoning up a shirt or unzipping something, regardless of the normal strength that an individual may have.
+Individuals with Apraxia are typically unable to perform common movements such as buttoning up a shirt or unzipping something, regardless of the physical strength that an individual may have.
 People may also experience neuromuscular weakness characterized by severe weakness and cramps in muscles.

 Effects of FTD Symptoms

-- Difficulty in reasoning, judgment, organization, and planning can cause patients to be gullible and fall prey to scams
+- Difficulty in reasoning, judgment, organization, and planning can cause people with FTD to be gullible and fall prey to scams

-- At the extreme, impulsivity can be self-destructive, as when patients try to get out of moving cars
+- At the extreme, impulsivity can be self-destructive, such as trying to get out of moving cars

 Only rough estimates are available, but there may be 50,000 to 60,000 people with bvFTD and PPA in the United States; the majority of whom are between 45 and 65 years of age.